mvolkmann/MyUnixEnv/notes/ti-84-notes.md

 Entering fractions

-- Press alpha X,T,theta,n to display a fraction with placeholders for numerator and denominator.
+- Press alpha link to display a fraction with placeholders for numerator and denominator.
   Alternately, press alpha f1 and select n/d or U n/d.
 - Enter a numerator expression.